 Iceberg lettuce containing high levels of pesticide recalled from NTUC FairPrice, Sheng Siong

-SINGAPORE: The Agri-Food & Veterinary Authority (AVA) has issued a recall for iceberg lettuce sold at NTUC FairPrice and Sheng Siong supermarkets.
+SINGAPORE: The Agri-Food and Veterinary Authority (AVA) has issued a recall for iceberg lettuce sold at NTUC FairPrice and Sheng Siong supermarkets.

-The recall comes after the iceberg lettuce from a Malaysian farm were found to contain high levels of fipronil, a "wide-spectrum pesticide", AVA said in an alert on Thursday (Oct 4).
+The recall comes after the iceberg lettuce from a Malaysian farm were found to contain high levels of fipronil, a "wide-spectrum pesticide", AVA said on Thursday (Oct 4).

-The implicated product is imported by Go Fresh Impex for sale at the two supermarkets.
+The implicated product is imported by Go Fresh Impex for sale at the two supermarket chains.
 AVA has directed the importer to conduct a recall, which is ongoing, the agency said.

 Iceberg lettuce sold at NTUC FairPrice that are affected by the recall come with the supplier code 40.